-The overarching message for our sustainability program is simple and intuitive – that we need to think about the impact of our decisions and behaviors so that we not only have a healthy, vibrant and safe community today but also so that we can preserve the viability of future generations.
+The overarching message for our sustainability program is simple and intuitive – we need to think about the impact of our decisions and behaviors so that we not only have a healthy, vibrant and safe community today but also so that we can preserve the viability of future generations.
 Sustainability is a process of continual improvement, and

 The Washington County Board of

 The Sustainability Program has developed an expanded definition of internal sustainability that encompasses the triple bottom line.
-This three-part approach ensures that all aspects of sustainability – environment, economy, and equity – are included in the County's business operations.
+This three-part approach ensures that all aspects of sustainability – environment, economy and equity – are included in the County's business operations.
 Washington County strives to improve the triple bottom line through policies and programs that:

 - Foster workplace excellence by empowering and engaging employees.

 - Connect a healthy environment with wellness and better quality of life.

 - Recognize and celebrate cultural differences while creating a collaborative work environment.